-- Certificate of Eligibility of VA benefits and/or VA letter showing status of benefit eligibility.
+- Certificate of Eligibility for VA benefits and/or VA letter showing the status of benefit eligibility.
 Due to VA regulation (SCO Handbook page 31) applicants eligible for Post-9/11 benefits will be required to exhaust their Post-9/11 benefits before any HFS dollars may be awarded.

 - Students currently using a chapter of GI Bill® benefits must submit the most recent Certificate of Eligibility showing status of benefits.

-- Disabled veterans must provide confirmation of application for Chapter 31 Vocational Rehabilitation GI Bill benefits.
+- Disabled veterans must provide confirmation of application for Chapter 31 Veteran Readiness and Employment GI Bill benefits.
 All disabled veterans are required to apply for Chapter 31 benefits.
 One document from below needed:

 - Copy of the VA Form 22-1900 (Chapter 31 application) OR